 The Culinary Backstreets tour of the Sants neighbourhood is a perfect way to experience local Barcelona food without the tourist hordes.
 We didn’t see any other tourists all day.
 We ate typical Barcelona food in typical Barcelona cafes that we would never had found in central Barcelona.
 Paula was a charming and knowledgeable guide who clearly loved her job.

 The walk is about 5.5hours long and costs USD135.
 There were a few inclines, without being hilly.
 If you are doing the walk in summer it is worth bringing a hat as shade is limited in some streets.
 We were given plenty of water to drink, so hydration was not a problem.
 The walk is suitable for older children.
 Despite her pickiness, Miss G had plenty to eat, and was offered non-alcoholic drinks in most places we visited.
+There was quite a lot of meat and dairy on this tour, so while vegetarians can be accommodated, some vegetarians and most vegans may feel more comfortable booking a specialised Barcelona vegan food tour.

 If you are looking to photograph locals in Barcelona, this is not the place to do it.
 Because this part of Barcelona is very political, and not used to tourists, be very cautious when taking photos.
 It is best to check with your guide before photographing anything other than walls, ceilings and the food.